sezzle/sezzle-merchant-resources/Widgets/Chrome Extension/Usage.md

  * Click on the `Style` tab to change the widget styles.
     - `Sezzle Theme` can be selected to change the Sezzle logo color to suit the website's theme.
 Choose between light, dark, black-flat, or white-flat.
-    - `Maximum Width` in pixels can be updated to force or prevent the widget breaking into multiple lines.
-Click the arrows to increment up or down.
     - `Font Size` in pixels can be updated to change the size of the widget text.
 Click the arrows to increment up or down.
     - `Boldness` can be selected to make the widget text thinner or heavier.
 Choose between light, regular, bold, or extra-bold.
     - `Font Family` can be updated to change the font type of the widget text.
 Enter the desired font name(s).